UC-olleyca/it3038cScripts/README.md

 _________________________________________________________________________________________________________________________________________

 Project 2: HANGMAN-
 Again, the hangman game is just for fun and this game is just guessing letters in an animals name until you guess the correct animal.
 You have 5 tries to guess the animal the computer randomly selected from my list.
+The game will display your animal as a bunch of underscores so you know how long the word is and each time you guess a correct letter it swaps the underscore for the correct letter.
+After you get all the letters correct you win!
+If you lose no biggie as it is a silly game.

 I have python 3.8 and pycharm running to play the game.